daivikpurani/Distributed-SQL-Query-Engine/docs/portfolio/PROJECT_PORTFOLIO.md

 - **Manageability**: Comprehensive monitoring and system observability
 - **Security**: Data encryption and secure communication protocols

-This project represents the perfect foundation for contributing to Snowflake's mission of empowering enterprises to achieve their full potential through innovative data cloud solutions.
+This project represents a strong foundation for contributing to enterprise data platform development and empowering organizations to achieve their full potential through innovative data solutions.

 ---